Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 Ideally we should never have exec and write permissions for the same memory.

-We can achieve that by allocating memory with read and write permissions, write the code to it, and finally change it to read and exec permissions.
+We can achieve that by allocating memory with read and write permissions, write the code to it, and finally changing it to read and exec permissions.
 This can be done with the help of `mprotect`, as long as the given pointer is page aligned, which the `mmap` guaranties ([playground][mprot_playground]):